 - Maintenance – it is necessary to clean the filters.
 Otherwise, they become clogged, and the biological contaminants can develop there.
 It is one of the things that the active carbon or the silver nanoparticles in some filters prevent.

 - Weight – this varies depending on the filters but is generally higher than other means of purification.

 - Most filters do not eliminate viruses (in any case the smaller one).
-This is the case of the conventional filters 0.1 to 0.3 microns.
-However, there are filters which allow eliminating almost 100% of the viruses, either through the very small pores, and either through an associated chemical treatment.
+This is the case of the conventional filters at 0.1 to 0.3 microns.
+However, there are filters that will eliminate almost 100% of viruses, either through the tiny pores or through an associated chemical treatment.

 - They can become dirty and clog up.
 The flow of water can then become very low or even stop.